 The NF service consumer shall use the HTTP PATCH method.

 To modify traffic routing information, the NF service consumer shall include in the HTTP PATCH request message described in clause 4.2.3.2, in the "ascReqData" attribute, an updated "afRoutReq" attribute(s) with the modified traffic routing information.
 To modify the indication of simultaneous connectivity and/or the termination of the simultaneous connectivity, the NF service consumer shall include an updated "simConnInd" attribute and/or an updated "simConnTem" attribute, if applicable.
 To modify the indication of UE IP address preservation, the NF service consumer shall include the updated indication of UE IP address preservation in the "addrPreserInd" attribute, if applicable.
 To modify the EAS IP replacement information, the NF service consumer shall include the updated/new "easIpReplaceInfos" attribute, if applicable.
 To modify the maximum allowed user plane latency, the NF service consumer shall include the updated/new "maxAllowedUpLat" attribute, if applicable.
 To modify the traffic correlation information, the NF service consumer shall include an updated/new "tfcCorreInfo" attribute.
 To send a new indication of EAS rediscovery, the NF service consumer shall include the indication in the "easRedisInd" attribute, if applicable.
+To send a new indication of consider the N6 delay measurement, the NF service consumer shall include the indication in the "n6DelayInd" attribute, if applicable.

 To modify (create, delete or modify) the service function chaining information, the NF service consumer shall include the"afSfcReq" attribute including the modified service function chaining information within the AppSessionContextReqData.